thepont/Documents/Arcade Box Setup.md

 Go make a coffee again.

 ##Other Stuff.

 ###Faster Scraping

-A bug in emulationstation prevents scraping without user input when the screen is flipped, When you want to scrape your game collection you must first adjust the setting in `/boot/config.txt` comment out `display_rotate=1` then change the setting back once scraping has been completed.
+A bug in emulationstation prevents scraping without user input when the screen is flipped, When you want to scrape your game collection you must first adjust the setting in `/boot/config.txt` and comment out `display_rotate=1` then change the setting back once scraping has been completed.

 ###Finding wiring information on Game Controller